We were scammed out of few thousand dollars last month by a fake “affiliate”. Here’s how.

 "Sorry, Dropbox has stopped the support of API v1.
 Please upgrade to the latest version of the application to work with the new Dropbox API."

 The reason is that on that date Dropbox has turned off API v1 and older versions of SQLBackupAndFTP can not work with the latest Dropbox API.
 As a result there is no way to send backups to Dropbox using SQLBackupAndFTP v10 or lower.

 SqlBackupAndFtp is a standalone application.
-Once you bought a license it never expires and you can use the version you’ve purchased forever.
-What is the “Updates, Web Log & Support” subscription then and why do you need it?
+Once you bought a license – it never expires and you can use the version you’ve purchased forever.
+The “Updates, Web Log & Support” subscription is optional and requires a yearly recurring fee.
 Continue reading Updates, Web Log & Support subscription

 After several years of development the completely reworked v11 is now live.
 If you have used the previous version – start by reading:

 As before, you have several editions including free, but there are a few differences.
 See:

 How SqlBackupAndFtp 11 differs from the previous versions?